InamTaj/react-workshop/README.md

-react-workshop
+:boom: react-workshop :boom:
 ===
-A hands-on workshop on building Web Apps with React
+A hands-on workshop :computer: on building Web Apps with React

 ## Table of Contents